 Diligent follow-up is required to ensure no unnecessary delays occur along the way.
 Because Medicaid is managed on a state-by-state basis, additional attention must be paid to providers practicing in multiple locations that cross state lines.
 Otherwise, if a provider is not properly enrolled they can’t bill for services.
 In addition to the financial impact, patient satisfaction will suffer if a hospital accepts Medicaid/Medicare but the provider the patient sees doesn’t.

 To ease the burden of Medicaid and Medicare provider enrollment, enlisting the help of an outside partner is an increasingly common practice.
-Newport’s expert medical credentialing services and provider enrollment specialists will conduct the necessary research to get a provider enrolled as quickly as possible so they can start billing.
+Newport’s expert Medicare / Medicaid credentialing and provider enrollment specialists will conduct the necessary research to get a provider enrolled as quickly as possible so they can start billing.
 Our team of specialists will initiate a Par- Non-Par analysis to the various payers the provider wants to be enrolled with to determine if the provider is already participating in any plans.
 If a plan does not have a record for the provider in their system, Newport will move forward with an initial enrollment application which can be easily 10 – 50 pages depending on the plan.
 Applications need to be filled out, provider signatures obtained and all necessary documentation attached and submitted to the plan for enrollment.
 Once submitted the enrollment process can take anywhere from a couple of weeks to 180 days depending on the plan.